📖 How-To Guides

 1. Enable Support:

-- Settings → Media tab → Text, PDF and EPUB viewing
+- Settings → Media tab → Documents

-- Enable “Support Text Files” and “Support PDF Files”
+- Enable “Support text files (.txt, .md, .log, .json, .xml)” and “Support PDF documents”

 - Rescan your folders to find the new files.